sushvij/Capstone-EDA-v2/README.md

 A limitation of our machine learning pipeline is the requirement to upload patches of a certain size (64 by 64).
 This places the burden on the user to ensure the data is in a particular format apriori to using our Nigthingale tool.

+## INSTRUCTIONS TO DEPLOY THE DEMO LOCALLY AND IN CLOUD

 ## CURRENT REPOSITORY
 This repository currently contains our Exploratory Data Analysis.
 And, branches will be created to add more outputs as they are developed.
 Given the dataset is too large for a free github repository, this repository currently focuses on jupyter notebooks with outputs.
 The #data lineage.jpg